 - Frequently Asked Questions – general questions about the I-9 process, as well as the specific process utilized at NC State.

 Once you have been entered into the NC State University HR system and your NC State Gmail account has been created, the HR system will feed this information into our electronic I-9 system, called I-9 Guardian.
-Once this “information feed” has occurred, the I-9 Guardian system will send you an automatic email with instructions and a username and temporary password, so that you can access the I-9 system and complete Section 1 of the I-9 form before your first day of work.
+Once this “information feed” has occurred, the I-9 Guardian system will send you an automatic email with instructions and a username and temporary password, so that you can access the I-9 system and complete Section 1 of the I-9 form on or before your first day of work.
 Federal law requires you to complete Section 1 of the I-9 form on or before your first day of work, but no later than your first day of work.
 As the system explains, you are next required to complete Section 2 of the I-9 form in-person with a University representative no later than three days after your hire date.
 You will need to present identity and work authorization documents that have been approved by the U.S. government.

 When a new employee is hired in another state and will be employed in that other state, an I-9 may be completed by a person authorized by NC State University to act as its “agent” for I-9 completion purposes.
 Please click here for more information for departments on how to start the remote hire process with your new employee.
 You can also contact International Employment at email@example.com for assistance at any time.